gitlabform/gitlabform/GT_VS_GLF.md

 # GitLab provider for Terraform vs GitLabForm

-[Terraform](https://www.terraform.io/), the almost universal "* as code" tool from Hashicorp, which inspired this app (hence the name!), has a [provider for configuring GitLab](https://www.terraform.io/docs/providers/gitlab/index.html) using the Hashicorp Configuration Language (HCL).
+[Terraform](https://www.terraform.io/), the almost universal "* as a code" tool from Hashicorp, which inspired this app (hence the name!), has a [provider for configuring GitLab](https://www.terraform.io/docs/providers/gitlab/index.html) using the Hashicorp Configuration Language (HCL).

-It is an older and more mature solution than GitLabForm, using a semi-standard configuration language but it's also more generic.
-GitLabForm has been built only for managing GitLab and around different concepts that provide a different set of features, arguably a more powerful one.
+It is an older and more mature solution than GitLabForm, using a de-facto standard configuration language but it's also more generic.

+GitLabForm has been built specifically for managing GitLab and has been designed around different concepts that provide a different set of features, arguably a more powerful one.

+## Key differences

-**Key differences** between GitLab provider for Terraform ("**GT**") and GitLabForm ("**GLF**"):
+...between GitLab provider for Terraform ("**GT**") and GitLabForm ("**GLF**"):

 * **GT** allows creating resources such as users, groups and projects while **GLF** (as of now) allows only configuring existing entities (with an exception for management of files in the repo, which is a unique **GLF** feature),